Tyrol (state): Demographics

 The historical population is given in the following chart:

 Economy

-The gross domestic product (GDP) of the state was 34.6 billion euro in 2018, accounting for 9% of the Austria's economic output.
+The federal state's gross domestic product (GDP) was 34.6 billion euro in 2018, accounting for 9% of Austria's economic output.
 GDP per capita adjusted for purchasing power was 40,900 euro or 136% of the EU27 average in the same year.

 Transport

 Tyrol has long been a central hub for European long-distance routes and thus a transit land for trans-European trade over the Alps.
 As early as the 1st century B.C.
 Tyrol had one of the most important north–south links of the Roman Empire, the Via Claudia Augusta.
 Roman roads crossed the Tyrol from the Po Plain in present-day Italy, following the course of the Etsch and Eisack in present South Tyrol over the Brenner and then following the northern Wipp valley to Hall.
 From there roads branched along the River Inn.
 The Via Raetia went westwards and up onto the Seefeld Plateau, where it crossed into Bavaria where Scharnitz is today.
 The Porta Claudia, built in the early 17th century is a fortification that underlines the importance of the road in the Early Modern Period.

 Today Tyrol has international road, rail and air connections.
 Innsbruck Airport is Tyrol's international airport.
 In addition there are several smaller airports in various places such as St. Johann in Tirol, Höfen in the Außerfern or Langkampfen.
 Many public transit companies operate a common tariff scheme as part of the Tyrol Transport Association.